 Of special interest in our area, the Point Arena-Stornetta Unit of the California Coastal National Monument was the first land based part of the Monument and shares a special partnership with the Lighthouse.
 The twenty-three acres of the Lighthouse peninsula are bordered by over sixteen-hundred acres of Monument lands.
 These public lands are open to all, year-round, and are an amazing gateway to the Lighthouse.
 As a partner with the Bureau of Land Management (BLM), Point Arena Lighthouse shares an important role in preserving these lands for decades to come.
 The diverse ecology and lang-standing history of this area is truly a national treasure.
 Visitors and locals alike can hike the trails and discover a variety of natural and man-made points of interest along the way.
 In addition to the Monument itself, it is worth noting that the Greater Farallones National Marine Sanctuary was recently expanded to this area as well.
 This sanctuary protects the waters just off the coast of California, providing important ecological protections to this sensitive area.

 PLEASE NOTE: We are not currently offering Tower Tours due to COVID-19 concerns.
-The Indoor and Outdoor Museums are self guided tours.
+The Outdoor Museum is a self-guided tour.

 Closed Thanksgiving Day & Christmas Day.